 Step back into time and tour a WWII submarine and a Prohibition-Era Coast Guard Cutter.
 These vessels are currently berthed in Muskegon, Michigan at the Great Lakes Naval Memorial and Museum.
 They are the USS SILVERSIDES SS-236 and the USCGC McLane W-146.
 The Great Lakes Naval Memorial and Museum is located on the south side of the channel wall near beautiful Lake Michigan, also features a maritime museum and gift shop.
 Become an official "Crew Member" for a night, ask about the overnight encampment program.
-Tours available April - October.
-Call ahead for off-season tours.
+Tours available all year.

 3560 Memorial Drive

 Over 1,165 acres on Lake Michigan and Muskegon Lake.
 247 modern and semi-modern campsites, two mini-cabins.
 Sun bathing, swimming, picnicking, fishing, boat launch, ice fishing.
 Twelve miles of marked and groomed hiking trails, with five miles (8 kilometers) lighted for all levels of cross-country skiers.
 Trail maps.
 Replica of an historic fort blockhouse overlooking Lake Michigan and sand dunes.
 Metal detecting area.